News

 O'Henry The Great Troublemaker

 O'Henry is my first dog and definitely one of the "once in a lifetime" Briards.
 He came to us one fall day in 1998 as a funny, warm, cuddly fur toy and, although he did grow in size (all the way to 27 1/2 inches at the shoulder and 100 lbs of sheer power), he never really changed.
 You can read Liz's story of our Henry in our Hall of Fame page, but for my family his story has a few more twists.
-Henry is our first in many ways.
-He is our first dog, our first Briard, our first producer...
-He is also our first Briard love.
+Henry was our first in many ways.
+He was our first dog, our first Briard, our first producer...
+He was also our first Briard love.
 Oh and what LOVE it is!
 This magnificent boy gave us so much!
 He has enriched our life with so much laughter and so much warmth.
 He gave us a new passion and brought into our life new fabulous friends.
 He sired magnificent children and he convinced me that he and I must hike in the woods every day for at least an hour (which is something my husband is still incredulous about).

 Henry was never a show dog and he never received any official titles (his children are doing it for him), but he did once receive the unofficial title of The Troublemaker and it stuck.
 He certainly lived up to that title!!!
 Be careful what you name your puppy.
 Henry is the living example that dogs do live up to their names.